 I find that histograms present the same information more intuitively.
 However, graph axes and bin sizes can be manipulated to exaggerate or deemphasize characteristics while these statistics are completely objective.

-Related post: Manually Adjusting Your Graph Axes
+Related posts: Using Histograms to Understand Your Data and Manually Adjusting Your Graph Axes

 Kurtosis

 Kurtosis indicates how the peaks and tails of your distribution compare to the normal distribution.
 Is the peak taller or shorter than the normal distribution?
 Are the tails thicker or thinner?
 In the table, the red distributions have positive and negative kurtosis values while the blue distributions have a zero kurtosis value for comparison.
+For more details about this statistic, read my post about Kurtosis.

 Kurtosis value | Indicates | Graph |